codebeat-nl/xtm1638/README.md

-# Very fast library to control TM1638 chip (for example: "LED AND KEY") based modules, using (optional) direct port access on ATMEL MCU's.
+# Fastest library to control TM1638 chip (for example: "LED AND KEY") based modules, using (optional) direct port access on ATMEL MCU's.

 ## Category
 - Arduino C++